 Who I am

-I am an expert in the diagnosis of neurodevelopmental and neuropsychiatric disorders, and the cognitive consequences of neurologic illness and brain injury and inflammatory and autoimmune diseases.
-My goal though, is to go beyond the diagnosis to a deeper understanding of the individual, to help them be as happy and productive as possible.
-The diagnosis is just the beginning.
-The brain has enormous capacity for healing and learning.
-In order to move beyond our challenges – processes that are working less efficiently, we need to identify our gifts – processes that work most efficiently.
+I am an expert in the diagnosis of neurodevelopmental and neuropsychiatric disorders, and in the cognitive consequences of brain injury, neurologic illness, and chronic inflammatory/autoimmune conditions.
+My goal is to go beyond a diagnosis to a deeper understanding of the individual, to help them find their path forward to be as happy and productive as possible.

 What I Do